The Complete Guide to Beating Plantar Fasciitis and Foot Pain with Arch Support Insoles

 What are the best treatments for plantar fasciitis?

-• Rest and activity modification: Reducing activities that aggravate the pain
+• Rest and activity changes: Reduce or modify activities that worsen the pain.

-• Stretching and strengthening: Especially for the calf muscles and plantar fascia
+• Stretching and strengthening: Focus on the calf muscles and plantar fascia to improve flexibility and support.

-• Supportive footwear or orthotic insoles: Ensuring the arch is properly supported to reduce strain
+• Well‑fitted footwear or supportive insoles: Maintain proper arch support to reduce strain on the fascia.

-• Pain relief: Such as ice packs or over-the-counter medication
+• Pain relief: Use ice packs or over‑the‑counter medication as advised by a healthcare professional.

-• Gradual return to activity: Once pain improves
+• Gradual return to activity: Resume normal movement once pain has eased.

 Why is arch support so important for plantar fasciitis?